goschtl/zope/bluebream/website/docs/v1.0/faq.rst

 How do I write a custom 404 error page?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Register a view for zope.publisher.interfaces.INotFound in your layer.
+Register a view for ``zope.publisher.interfaces.INotFound`` in your
-The default corresponding view is zope.app.exception.browser.notfound.NotFound
+layer.
+The default corresponding view is
-An equivalent exists for pagelets : z3c.layer.pagelet.browser.NotFoundPagelet
+``zope.app.exception.browser.notfound.NotFound`` An equivalent exists
+for pagelets: ``z3c.layer.pagelet.browser.NotFoundPagelet``

 How do I delete an entire tree of objects?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can't control the order of deletion.
-The problem is that certain objects get deleted too soon, and other items may need them around, particularly if you have specified IObjectRemoved adapters.
+The problem is that certain objects get deleted too soon, and other items may need them around, particularly if you have specified ``IObjectRemoved`` adapters.

 You basically have to manually create a deletion dependency tree, and force the deletion order yourself.
-This is one of the problems with events, ie: their order is not well defined.
+This is one of the problems with events, that is, their order is not well defined.

 .. _faq-configuration:

 Configuration and Setup
 -----------------------

 How do I disable the url selection of the skin?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~